The millennials and Gen Z population are drooling over freelance jobs while moonlighting are now much more visible than the past.

 Being an active member of the community will provide you with the much-required ‘cushioning’ in times of such problems and save your back.

 One thing that must be a complete no is losing the sense of exclusivity.
 Be unique in terms of defining yourself as those shoes are crafted only for you.
-In order to be trusted upon, ensure you create a respectable presence on community engagements including Facebook pages.
+To be trusted upon, ensure you create a respectable presence on community engagements including Facebook pages.

 Giving something back, appreciating the work of your fellow acquaintances, and mentoring each other along with networking helps build a healthy relationship in the freelancing community and staying active will help sort out problems with lesser complications to soak in your payments.